Kashiraj Pradhan: Career

 In 1933, he became a teacher in the Sir Tashi Namgyal high school.
-Between 1942–1947 he was the headmaster of Sir Tashi Namgyal High School.
+Between 1942 and 1947 he was the headmaster of Sir Tashi Namgyal High School.
 He also started a business exporting Sikkim oranges and cardamom to Calcutta (present day Kolkata).
 He was a leader of the pro-democracy movement in the erstwhile Kingdom of Sikkim.
 In the Sikkim State Council, he held important cabinet positions including that of Executive Councilor (equivalent to cabinet minister).
 He was a member of the Sikkim State Congress, a party he led for many years.